We want to make your visit as enjoyable and as stress-free as possible.

 Artlink offers a companion service for people who have difficulty attending performances on their own.
 For more information please phone Artlink on 0131 229 3555 or visit artlinkedinburgh.co.uk.

-There are wheelchair spaces available in both theatre spaces - please reserve when making your booking.
-Easily accessible seating can be reserved for audience members who prefer to transfer from a wheelchair to a seat.
+There are wheelchair spaces available in both theatre spaces - please reserve with our Sales & Welcome Team when making your booking so we can offer you the best service for your needs.
+Easily accessible seating can also be reserved with our Sales & Welcome Team for audience members who prefer to transfer from a wheelchair to a seat.
 We have two wheelchairs available for visitors' use.

 We have a range of Accessible Performances – a complete list is available in our Access Listings.